rootiest/zippy_guides/guides/macros.md

 > **IMPORTANT:** Make sure to set the gcode flavor to Klipper.
 Otherwise you will need to add dummy `M109`/`M190` commands like in PrusaSlicer and IdeaMaker.
 >
 > NOTE: Although very similar to PrusaSlicer in many ways, Orca's variable names and notation are unique.
 The syntax used is different than any of the other slicers shown here.
+>
+> Note: It is recommended to enable the "Label Objects" option in the slicer settings.
+This can be found in the "Process" section under the "Others" tab in the "G-code Output" section and is called "Label Objects".
+This will allow you to use the exclude_object feature and, if you have a probe, the adaptive meshing feature.
+>
+> For more information on adaptive meshing, see the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below.

 ## End G-Code for all slicers